ZoyavanMeel/ORCA/README.md

 This folder contains output from the various performance test we ran on ORCA.
 The machine_learning sub-folder contains the provided Random Forest Classifiers.
 Use the gzip and pickle from the standard Python library to load the models or, alternatively, use [joblib](https://joblib.readthedocs.io/en/stable/).

 - `ORCA_RFC_model.pkl.gz`: This model has been trained on the full DoriC 12.0 dataset.
+This model is included with installation and can be called with the `ORCA_RFC_model` function.
 - `ORCA_RFC_model_70_percent.pkl.gz`: This model has been trained on roughly 70 % of the DoriC 12.0 dataset.
 First all the experimentally verified origins were subtracted and the remaining dataset was split 70:30 stratified.
 This model is has been included for posterity.
 Use the other model for any analyses.

 ## DnaA